 With this option, the CNC analyzes in advance the blocks to be executed in order to detect loops (intersections of the profile with itself) or collisions in the programmed profile.
-The operator may define up to 200 blocks on an 8065 CNC and 40 blocks on an 8060 to be analyzed.
+The operator may define up to 200 blocks to be analyzed.